earthai-tech/k-diagram/paper.md

 convenient; the function chooses the least surprising path and validates shapes early.
-Polar grammar is explicit: angular coverage is controlled by `acov`, orientation by `zero_at` and `clockwise`, and periodic contexts can label angles meaningfully via `theta_ticks` and `theta_ticklabels` (e.g., weekdays instead of degrees).
+Polar grammar is explicit: angular coverage is controlled by `acov`, orientation by `zero_at` and `clockwise`, and periodic contexts can label angles meaningfully via `theta_ticks`, `theta_ticklabels` (e.g., weekdays instead of degrees), and color mapping to tailor the visualizations for their specific domain.
+The entire package is designed for ease of use, allowing users to control plot aesthetics.
 Every call returns a Matplotlib `Axes`, enabling the usual compositional workflow—annotate, combine subplots, or `savefig`—with no special wrappers.

-Where the community convention is Cartesian
-(ROC/PR curves, classification summaries), the same functions offer `kind="cartesian"|"polar"`; the default is Cartesian and the polar view is an optional alternative when cyclic or directional comparisons help.
+Where the community convention is Cartesian (ROC/PR curves, classification summaries), the same functions accept `kind="polar"|"cartesian"`; the default is polar for compact overviews and provides an optional alternative when cyclic or directional comparisons are useful.
+A Cartesian variant is available for standard axes and conventional readings.

 Adding a new diagnostic follows a consistent pattern: transform the input into validated arrays or grouped summaries; lay out the coordinate system (polar or Cartesian) using the shared helpers; and render with standard